dinshaw/open-api-search/README.md

 #### GET '/searches/:id'

-Get one saved search by id:
+Get one saved search by id (scoped to user):

 ```